openebs/community/CONTRIBUTING.md

 <BR>

 ## Sponsor a new feature or enhancement
 New enhancements are referred to as OpenEBS Enhancement Proposals (OEPs).
 Anyone can sponsor a new OEP.
 Here is the process:

-1. Sponsor creates and authors an OEP in the Community Repository Discussion forum (all OEPs entered into the community repo)
-2. This auto-generates a GitHub issue # that is tracked against the Community repo
-3. The Issue # = the OEP #
-4. In the bi-weekly (fortnightly) community meeting, we review OEPs
-5. The sponsor presents the OEP
+1. Sponsor creates a GitHub issue to track the OEP as a whole.
+1. Sponsor creates a GitHub (pull request) PR with a `provisional` OEP, with its oep-number set to the tracking GitHub issue number.
+1. Discussions are encouraged, either on the OEP related issues or the PR.
+1. OEPs are reviewed in the maintainer and community meetings.
+1. The OEP is submitted for approval by modifying its status to `implementable` via a PR (this may be the original PR for simple enhancements).
-6. The community votes on the OEP, maintainers have binding votes.
+1. The community may vote on the OEP, maintainers have binding votes.
-7. Approved OEPS's are moved (or copied) into the appropriate repository and are tracked against the OEP Community Roadmap
-8. A pull request (PR) is only created after this approval.
-Once the PR is created, the existence of the PR means engineering work is approved and the OEP is scheduled for implementation.

 ---